This project is no longer active; this page is no longer updated.

 This page also includes work funded in the SHARPS and PC3 grants.

 Overview, challenges, surveys: Early in this project we wrote an extensive survey of the literature regarding privacy in mHealth technology [avancha:survey], and extracted a threat model from that work [kotz:mhealth-threats, kotz:mhealth-spimacs].
 Later in the project we held a workshop to review the state of the science [anthony:sith3].
+A 2012 presentation at Microsoft Research gave an overview of several of the research activities noted on this page; see the [video].

 In this work we address two critical challenges.
 First, we evaluate